 - Metro’s service guidelines are in place for campus service (ex. face mask requirement).

-Full campus bus service resumed for the fall semester on August 23, 2020, with some pre-planned route and schedule changes* (see below).
-Public health safety measures for campus bus service will include:
+Full campus bus service resumed for the fall semester on August 23 and runs through November 25, with some pre-planned route and schedule changes* (see below).
+Public health safety measures for campus bus service include:

 - Face masks must be worn while riding (reasonable accommodations may be made for those unable to do this for medical reasons).
 Drivers will be separated by a plexiglass shield and will wear a mask.